 3. Mango Pineapple Smoothie Bowl

-Turn your smoothie into a fun, customizable smoothie bowl by reducing the amount of liquid.
+Turn your mango pineapple smoothie no milk into a fun, customizable smoothie bowl by reducing the amount of liquid.
 Smoothie bowls are thicker and can be topped with a variety of delicious add-ins like granola, coconut flakes, and fresh fruit.

 - How to Make It: Use less liquid (about 1/4 to 1/2 cup) to make a thicker smoothie that can be scooped into a bowl.
 Top with your choice of add-ins, such as sliced banana, chia seeds, or granola.